realworldocaml/book/en/maps-and-hashtables.md

 ### Sets

-Sometimes, instead of keeping track of a set of key/value pairs, you just want a data-type for keeping track of a set set of keys.
-You could just build this on top of the map type, by representing a set of values by a map where the type of the data is just `unit`.
-A more idiomatic (and more efficient) solution is to use Core's set type, which is similar in design and spirit to the map type.
-Here's a simple example:
+Sometimes, instead of keeping track of a set of key/value pairs, you just want a data-type for keeping track of a set of keys.
+You could just build this on top of the map type, by representing a set of values by a map where the type of the data is `unit`.
+A more idiomatic (and efficient) solution is to use Core's set type, which is similar in design and spirit to the map type.
+Here's a simple
+example:

 ```ocaml
 # let dedup ~comparator l =